BJJ sensei guide for Catskills beginners

 • Inclusive, safety-first culture

-Beginner lane: no hard sparring on day one.
+Beginner Lane = no hard sparring on day one.

-Updated December 2025 | Sensei Sandy BJJ | Tannersville, NY
+Updated March 3, 2026 | Sensei Sandy BJJ | Tannersville, NY

 BJJ sensei meaning and why the title exists